-The CCO maintained a self-funded health and welfare benefit plan, which provided medical, dental and vision coverage for the majority of its employees for the year ended August 31, 2022.
+The CCO maintained a self-funded health and welfare benefit plan, which provided medical, dental and vision coverage for the majority of its employees for the years ended August 31, 2023 and 2022.
 Employees covered by the health and welfare plan had access to the provider's network, discounts on the price of services and drugs, case management, and claims processing.
-Stop loss policies, which provide coverage above predetermined limits, are in place as follows: a) \$70,000 per individual employee for 2022, and b) \$889,269 in total aggregate medical claims for 2022.
+Stop loss policies, which provide coverage above predetermined limits, are in place as follows: a) \$70,000 per individual employee, and b) \$951,331 and \$889,269 in total aggregate medical claims for 2023 and 2022, respectively.
 Reimbursements covered by the individual employee maximum are reduced by an Aggregate Specific Loss Fund of \$25,000.
 Fees and claims are expensed as incurred.
-Total expenses under the plan were approximately \$1,132,000 for the year ended August 31, 2022, including approximately \$368,000 for plan administrative services and stop loss premiums.